Crossing Number Bound in Knot Mosaics

 \end{lemma}

 \begin{proof}

 Since each loop has at least 4 corners, the only way for a loop to avoid a type II tile is if each corner is part of a type IV tile.
-If none of the corners are type II then the loop has at least 4 type IV corners that meet other components of the dual.
+If none of the corners are type II then the loop has at least 4 type IV corners that meet other components of the mosaic complement.
 If one of these corners is type IVa replace it with one that is type IVb; if not do the opposite.
-This swap yields the connect sum of the loop in the dual with another component of the dual, decreasing the number of loops in the dual by one.
-Since it does not change $T$ and since it still yields a dual for $K$ (the type IV corners are chosen arbitrarily) we see that the original dual did not meet the hypothesis of the lemma, a contradiction.
+This swap yields the connect sum of the loop in the mosaic complement with another component of the mosaic complement, decreasing the number of loops in the mosaic complement by one.
+Since it does not change $T$ and since it still yields a mosaic complement for $K$ (the type IV corners are chosen arbitrarily) we see that the original mosaic complement did not meet the hypothesis of the lemma, a contradiction.
 Thus the corners of each loop may be assumed to be type II, an even stronger conclusion than the one type II tile in the lemma. \end{proof}